microbiome/microbiome/README.md

 [![Build Status](https://api.travis-ci.org/microbiome/microbiome.png)](https://travis-ci.org/microbiome/microbiome)

- * Main developer: [Leo Lahti](https://github.com/antagomir/); Contributors: Jarkko Salojarvi
+ * Main developer: [Leo Lahti](https://github.com/antagomir/); Contributors: Jarkko Salojärvi
  * License: BSD-2-clause
  * [Issue Tracker](https://github.com/microbiome/microbiome/issues)
  * Subscribe to the [mailing list](https://groups.google.com/forum/#!forum/microbiome-devel) (microbiome-devel@googlegroups.com)

 The microbiome R package provides tools for the exploration and analysis of microbiome profiling data.
-The package is currently unstable and under development; feedback, suggestions and bug reports are welcome.
+It is an independent package that extends the capabilities of the [phyloseq](https://github.com/joey711/phyloseq) framework in R. The microbiome package is currently unstable and under development;
+feedback, suggestions and bug reports are welcome.

 ### Installation and use